gauravmarik/gauravmarik/README.md

 ## A web developer | active learner | avid chess player

-I am a web developer with a passion for building responsive, accesible & clean design.
+I am a web developer with a passion for building responsive, accesible and clean design.
 With several years of expereince in banking, law and client service across 2 continents, I make an impact with my work & bring ideas to life in a meaningful and creative way.

 * ✨ My portfolio site 👉 [marik.live](https://marik.live/)
 * 🧰 My favorite tools: React, vanilla Javascript and Firebase.